shreyashampali/ho3d/README.md

 # Evaluate on the dataset

-In order to have consistent evaluation of the hand pose estimation algorithms on HO3D dataset, evaluation is handled through CodaLab competition.
+In order to have consistent evaluation of the hand pose estimation algorithms on HO-3D dataset, evaluation is handled through CodaLab competition.

 1. Make predictions for the evaluation dataset.
-The code provided here predicts zeros for all joints and vertices.
+The code provided here predicts zeros for all joints and vertices. ${ver} specifies the version of the dataset ('v2' or 'v3')
     ```
-    python pred.py ${DB_PATH}
+    python pred.py ${DB_PATH} --version ${ver}
     ```

 2. Zip the `pred.json` file